What is Turkish coffee and how do you make it? A barista's guide

 (Image credit: Getty Images)

 If you order coffee in a traditional Turkish café, you'll probably be offered a glass of water.
 The water acts as a palette cleanser to balance out the intensity of your coffee.
-Turkish coffee are like a thick espresso, so watering it down is no bad thing.
+Turkish coffee is like a thick espresso, so watering it down is no bad thing.

 Traditionally, Turkish coffee was warmed on the sand and some purists will still choose hot sand over a stove.
 However, not many in America have hot sand pits ready for Turkish coffee and the stove won't do a bad job.